 Most contracts of insurance in California require an insurer to:

-- Pay claims when the policyholder experiences a potentially “covered risk,”2
+- Pay claims when you experience a potentially “covered risk,”2

 - Investigate a claim to determine who is liable for the injury,

-- Provide the policyholder with a legal defense against third-party claims, and
+- Provide you as the policyholder with a legal defense against third-party claims, and

 - Use good faith attempts to settle claims.

-2. What acts constitute “bad faith” by an insurer in California?
+2. What are “bad faith” acts by an insurer?

 Many acts can constitute insurance bad faith claims by California insurers.
-Without limitation these California insurance bad faith cases may involve:
+Examples include:

 - Unreasonably delaying or refusing to pay a claim.3